FREE SHIPPING OVER $125

 4) Socket Sizes

-Type: solid or folding: A good feature to consider is doing you want a solid or folding lug wrench.
+A good feature to consider is whether you want a solid or folding lug wrench.
 A solid wrench is usually cheaper as it has a simpler design and is also more durable.
-A disadvantage of the solid wrench is that it is not always portable and may be hard to store in your vehicle.
-A folding model is portable and easy to store but lacks power and does not provide the same amount of leverage as a solid lug wrench.
-There are two types of folding lug wrenches: wrenches that extend from itself and ones that fold in half.
+A disadvantage of the solid wrench is that it will not always fit in the space that you have to store it.
+A folding model is portable and easy to store but lacks the strength and durability of a solid lug wrench, breaker bar, or torque wrench.

-Again, as with other tools before making buying decisions consider your need.
-Generally, it is not a good idea for buying the most expensive or least expensive models they find.
-Consider the above-mentioned factors and we are sure you will find the lug wrench that you need.
+As with any tool, before making a buying decision it is important to consider what tool will best suit your needs.
+Generally, it is not a good idea to go just for the price and get the most expensive or least expensive models that you find, but instead, consider the above-mentioned factors and we are sure you will find the right lug wrench, breaker bar, or torque wrench for you.